Skip to main content

 The Death of Fernando Buschmann

-Buschmann was charged with four offenses under Section 48 of the Defence of the Realm (Consolidation) Regulations 1914 .
-This meant he was accused of spying, a capital crime .
-Buschmann was not able to easily explain his connection to known German agents or his trips to important naval dockyards.
-Invisible ink was also found in his record books, which was a common spying device for German agents.
+Buschmann was charged with four offences under Section 48 of the Defence of the Realm (Consolidation) Regulations 1914.
+This meant he was accused of spying.
+It was a crime punishable by death.
+Buschmann had not been able to easily explain his connections to known German agents or his trips to important naval dockyards.
+Invisible ink had even been found in his record books.
+This was a common spying device for German agents.

-Buschmann’s defence was that he was simply a bad businessman.
+Buschmann argued that he was just a bad businessman.

 I was never a soldier or a sailor, and I am absolutely ignorant of all military matters.
 I am not a good businessman as I am more wrapped up in my music than business.

-This defence was not sufficient for the British authorities.
+The British authorities did not accept his defence.
 Fernando Buschmann was found guilty in September 1915 and sentenced to death.

-He was transferred to the Tower of London on the 18th October 1915, where he was to be executed by firing squad.
+He was transferred to the Tower of London on 18 October 1915 where he was to be executed by firing squad.
 He was allowed to have his violin which he played throughout the night.
-The sentence was carried out at 7:00am on the 19th of October at the Tower Rifle Range.
+The sentence was carried out at 7:00am on 19 October at the Tower’s Miniature Rifle Range.
 Buschmann was the seventh of eleven convicted spies shot between November 1914 and April 1916.
-Tragically, he was the second youngest at just 25 years old.
+He was the second youngest spy to die at just 25 years old.

 A black and white photograph of a long shed-like building set against a high stone wall

 Fernando Buschmann was said to have met his fate with great courage.
 According to witnesses, he refused a blindfold and sat facing the firing squad with a smile.
-A photograph of the rifle range at the Tower where Buschmann was executed.
+The rifle range at the Tower where Buschmann was executed.

 First World War British soldiers walk through a rubble strewn street 1917-1918